imabot2/elephantizer/README.md

 * Fix bug when the user don't answer to any question
 * Fix bug when animation duration for the results is equal to 0
 * Fix bug: two times the same question shouldn't happen
+* Add the stop button in the timer in infinite mode

 ## Done